hasithperera/RocksatX-WVU/Docs/General/Wallops Testing Plan.md

 	- Blink LED 1 to indicate we are in wait mode
 	- Wait until a high is received on pin __
 		- When high is received hold LED 1 high
-		- When high is received start Deploy Code
+		- When high is received start Deploy Code after checking startup file
 	- While waiting, create/write to a Startup Data File the reset iteration
 		- Check for a startup file
 			- if no file